What is Ground Water?

 included drilling, development, testing and equipment installation.

-A water well is a specially engineered hole in the
+A water well is a specially engineered

-location and construction.
+well location and construction.

 How much Water do you need?

-If you plan wisely, a good, dependable water well can supply you with all the
+If you plan wisely, a good, dependable water

-water you need now and in the future.
-A rule of thumb is to allow for between 75
+well can supply you with all the water you need now and in the future.
+A rule of

-and 150 gallons per person per day.
-You need to take into account the peak
+thumb is to allow for between 75 and 150 gallons per person per day.
+You need to

-demand, for example, when there may be extra guests.
+take into account the peak demand, for example, when there may be extra guests.

 The amount of water expected for domestic supply is